Forced conversion: Revolutionary Mexico

 A truce was negotiated with the assistance of U.S. Ambassador Dwight Whitney Morrow.
 Calles, however, did not abide by the terms of the truce – in violation of its terms, he had approximately 500 Cristero leaders and 5,000 other Cristeros shot, frequently in their homes in front of their spouses and children.
 Particularly offensive to Catholics after the supposed truce was Calles' insistence on a complete state monopoly on education, suppressing all Catholic education and introducing "socialist" education in its place: "We must enter and take possession of the mind of childhood, the mind of youth".
 The persecution continued as Calles maintained control under his Maximato and did not relent until 1940, when President Manuel Ávila Camacho, a believing Catholic, took office.
 This attempt to indoctrinate the youth in atheism was begun in 1934 by amending Article 3 to the Mexican Constitution to eradicate religion by mandating "socialist education", which "in addition to removing all religious doctrine" would "combat fanaticism and prejudices", "build[ing] in the youth a rational and exact concept of the universe and of social life".
 In 1946 this "socialist education" was removed from the constitution and the document returned to the less egregious generalized secular education.

 The effects of the war on the Church were profound.
 Between 1926 and 1934 at least 40 priests were killed.
 Where there were 4,500 priests operating within the country before the rebellion, in 1934 there were only 334 priests licensed by the government to serve fifteen million people, the rest having been eliminated by emigration, expulsion, and assassination.
 By 1935, 17 states had no priest at all.

+Southeast Asia

+From April 1975 to January 1979, the Khmer Rouge ruled Democratic Kampuchea led by Pol Pot under an official policy of state atheism, regarding all forms of religion as “reactionary” and incompatible with the revolutionary ideology.
+The regime abolished religious institutions, prohibited worship, and criminalised the possession of religious texts or symbols.

+Buddhism, followed by the majority of Cambodians, was particularly affected.
+Monastic life was dismantled when monks were forcibly defrocked and sent to perform agricultural labour, pagodas were closed or destroyed, and statues of the Buddha were defaced or smashed.
+Estimates suggest that out of approximately 60,000 monks in Cambodia before 1975, fewer than 3,000 survived by 1979, with many executed or dying from forced labour, starvation, or illness.
+The destruction extended to Buddhist libraries, manuscripts, and ritual objects, effectively dismantling the country’s centuries-old monastic traditions.

+These policies formed part of the Khmer Rouge's broader attempt to eradicate all pre-revolutionary cultural and social structures in what they called “Year Zero”.
+Although the regime did not use the term “conversion to atheism”, the enforced abandonment of religious practice, combined with indoctrination into the state's ideology, effectively compelled the population to adopt an atheist stance in public life.